 crazy funny like that.

-Also, a big congratulations to Monica who PR'ed!
+A big congratulations to Monica who PR'ed!
 It was so great to meet her at the start.
 Neither of us had any idea what was in store for the day, and she ended up having one of those magical race days.
 So happy for her!